DoganA/ug4_Shaders/ReadMe.md

 Alternatively, just run the program with the `make` commands described in the following sections. **This is the recommended way to run the program.**

+Properties such as light position, the scene attenuation constants or the rendered object's color can be changed by modifying `src/scene_constants.h`.

 ### Flat shading
 The vertex shader computes and interpolates all intensities: attenuation,